 On the other hand, areas such as Derby and its surroundings, East Riding of Yorkshire and Angus are classed as having affordable three-bedroom properties.

 Four Bed Properties

-As many may have guessed, it seems impossible to buy a property within the UK with a national average deposit and the national average of monthly instalments of paying off a house repayments.
+As many may have guessed, it seems impossible to buy a property within the UK with a national average deposit and the national average of monthly instalments of paying off mortgage.
 The diagram shows nearly the whole of the United Kingdom as being unaffordable.
 However, the areas of Blackpool, Liverpool, Blackburn with Darwen, Bradford, Blaenau Gwent, Methyr Tydfil, Rhondda Cynon Taf, Neath Port Talbot and Na h-Eileanan an Iar are all classed as having affordable 4-bed properties.